DLeirer/machinelearningbootcamp/README.md

 ## Setting up keras

-You will need to configure keras the keras package to work with Theano.
+You will need to configure the **Keras** package to work with Theano.
 In your terminal run:

 ```bash
 python -c "import keras"